 Digital documentation use by department (Forrester)

 2. The typical office's structure has changed with remote teams and work at home setups.
-By implementing e-signatures as a baked-in part of your employees' digital workplace, their true value will shine quicker than you may think.
+By implementing e-signatures as a baked-in part of your employees' digital workplace, their true value will shine more quickly than you may think.

 3. When signatures are stored digitally, security risks and the potential for lost documentation go down.
-Forrester's findings show that workplaces that don't use e-signatures (and other digital document processes) are placing individuals at 10x the risk.
+Forrester's findings show that workplaces that aren't using e-signatures and similar digital document processes are placing individuals at 10x the risk.

 iTacit's e-signatures can be built into automated forms for sign-offs.